whitelunarium/pages_fork/hacks/cookie-clicker/cookie-clicker-documentation.md

 | 💻 Engineer     | Aranya Bhattacharya  | [GitHub](https://github.com/aranyab0924) |
 | 💻 Engineer     | Alex Rubio           | [GitHub](https://github.com/AlexRubio1) |

-We already have a working Cookie Clicker game.
-Right now, the game lets you click on the cookie to increase your score.
-That’s cool, but pretty basic.
+---

 Your job is to **add a new feature** to make the game more fun and complex.

+---

 This will give you practice with:
 - Writing and reusing **methods**